ardata-tech/proposals/QubicTrustWallet.md

 **Request for Funding to Integrate Qubic with TrustWallet**

 This proposal seeks funding to integrate **Qubic** into **TrustWallet**, enabling seamless management of Qubic-based assets and interactions with Qubic's ecosystem.
 The integration aims to enhance user experience by providing a streamlined interface for Qubic's tokens, balances, transactions, and smart contract interactions within TrustWallet.
-The total requested amount is **USD XX,XXX**, covering development, testing, and documentation costs over the next **X months**.
+The total requested amount is **USD 66,000**, covering development, testing, and documentation costs over the next **5 months**.

 ---